This type of accommodation is not owned by the University, it is owned by a landlord.

 Landlords will only usually need to make checks at the beginning of a tenancy but follow-up checks may also be done during a tenancy where travel documents show that there is a time limit on the stay in the UK.
 If a follow up check indicates that a tenant has passed the date of their stay in the UK the landlord must report that tenant to the Home Office.

 You can assist your landlord and speed up the process for yourself, by making sure that your documents are ready for checking when the landlord needs to see them.
 Further information on the documents required by landlords can be found here and here.

 Please check out these links for good practical advice on things you need to be aware of when thinking about renting private accommodation.

 - Advice on Moving In to your new accommodation

 If you are not moving into university accommodation you must book temporary accommodation before you leave home unless you are sure that you can move directly into long term accommodation on the day you arrive in Northern Ireland.

-The International Student Experience team can help you get information on where to find temporary accommodation or you might want to check out Discover Northern Ireland or Hostel World for information on bed & breakfast, hotels, self-catering apartments.
+The International Student Advisory Service can help you get information on where to find temporary accommodation or you might want to check out Discover Northern Ireland or Hostel World for information on bed & breakfast, hotels, self-catering apartments.
 We advise students to consider buying possessions insurance to cover personal belongings such as your phone, laptop, etc.

 You should speak to an insurance provider before you leave home.